Skip to main content

 On the worker side, configure provides on the pool:

-coflux pools update gpu-pool \
+coflux pools create gpu-pool --type docker \

 On the task side, specify requires in the decorator: